Scary Haunted Houses: Love or Hate, It’s Okay Either Way

 It’s important to start by reflecting on what types of environments are most challenging for your nervous system.

-For me, I know that sudden loud noises easily send me into a panic attack.
+For me, I know that sudden loud noises easily send me into a panic attack and terror mode.
 Being touched unexpectedly or having things jump out at me can also be very distressing.

 Crowds make me anxious and mental fatigue sets in quickly trying to process so many stimuli at once.